OpenSpace/openspace.github.io/docs/users/commandline.md

 Three different methods exist mainly to distinguish how the property or properties are identified:
 * `setPropertyValueSingle` is used only if a specific property is to be identified exactly by name
 * `setPropertyValue` can use the `*` wildcard represent any character(s) in the property name
-* `setPropertyValueRegex` can use regular expression (regex) syntax in the property name

 Different properties require different types of values (e.g. string, integer, float).
 In order for these methods to be flexible in this way, they do not enforce a type.
 It is therefore up to the user to ensure that the type of property value supplied matches what is expected.
 The `getPropertyValue` method works in the opposite way that `setPropertyValueSingle` works.
 The "single" isn't part of the name, however, because there is no grouping ability with "get"--only the value of a single property can be obtained with each call.
 The return value of the `getPropertyValue` call isn't visible unless it is routed to an output method.
 For example, the command: